 FROM HOMO SAPIENS TO HOMO DEUS

-Beliefs & ideologies
+Beliefs & Ideologies

 Essentially, Theism was only popularized during the Agricultural Revolution.
 People believed that the Gods favored humans over other species, and this gave us justification to domesticate other animals and even offer them as sacrifices in return for the Gods’ blessings.
 During the Scientific Revolution, Gods were slowly removed from the picture,as humans could now use sciences to heal ourselves, improve crops, breed animals and forecast the weather—all without the Gods’ assistance.

-Science and Religion
+Science & Religion

 Science and Religion are complementary and should coexist side by side.
 Science gives us power, using fact-based solutions to produce food, cure diseases, and fight wars.
 However, it can’t make ethical judgments to tell us how to act.
 Religions are basically rules that’re attributed to a wider moral law, and thus provide order, subjective goals, and guidelines on what we should do.

-Where are Humans headed as a species?
+Where are Humans headed as a Species?

-Capitalism and Growth
+Capitalism & Growth

 Capitalism has brought mankind amazing growth, progress, power and control.
 However, Capitalism assumes the wheel of growth will spin constantly and indefinitely.
 The dilemma is this: continuing our growth will likely lead to a total ecological collapse, but stopping the wheel of growth can crash our global systems.
 Will mankind ever be prepared to slow down our growth to address the ecological crisis?

 The New Human Agenda